-How to Care for your brand-new silk pillowcases and silk sheets - The first wash
+How To Care for your brand-new silk pillowcases and silk sheets

-When you unbox your sheets, read and follow the care directions.
+When you first unbox your silk sheets, read and follow the care directions especially if this is your first time washing.
 You'll discover that silk is actually quite simple to care for, and requires only a bit of extra attention.

 - Silk should always be laundered separately in a SILK-ONLY LOAD.
-All silk items should be washed in mesh laundry bags using a gentle detergent (preferably one formulated for silk).
+All silk items should be washed inmesh laundry bags using agentle luxury silk detergent (preferably one formulated for silk).

-How to Choose the Right Detergent for Silk
+How to Choose the Right Detergent for Washing Silk

-Whether you choose to hand wash or use a washing machine, choosing a gentle detergent is an absolute necessity.
+Whether you choose to hand wash or use a washing machine,choosing the best gentle silk detergent is an absolute necessity.
 Remember that silk is a natural fiber (this is part of what makes it so great for sensitive skin!).
 Washing it in detergents that are either too acidic or too alkaline will cause those fibers to harden.
 That's why we recommend a detergent with neutral pH that is specially formulated for silk, like those from Heritage Park Laundry Essentials.
 This will help maintain the integrity of your fabric with every wash.

 What Products to Avoid When Caring for Silk